 In the Common Good system, some members may receive more Common Good Credits than they can spend.
 On the other hand, some members want more Common Good Credits than they receive as payment.
 Members with excess Common Good Credits simply move funds to their bank account (or trade for cash).
 Members who want more Common Good Credits simply bring funds in from their bank account (or trade cash for them).
 US Dollars and Common Good Credits are thus exchanged easily between these two groups, as needed, to keep the Common Good Credits moving.
 So Common Good Credits can never get stuck anywhere as long as some people want more Common Good Credits than they have — that is, as long as there is a "demand" for Common Good Credits.
 Common Good Communities issue Common Good Credits carefully, and only when there is a demand, to be sure there is always a demand for more.

-You can cash out Common Good Credits you receive as payment for your goods or services, but you cannot cash out your incentive rewards.
+You can cash out Common Good Credits you receive as payment for your goods or services, but you cannot cash out your tentative Incentive Rewards (if your community offers them).
 You can only spend them — as a community currency, they must continue to circulate in the community.

 The simple answer is: as many as we "want"; that is, the total of how many we want to have and use, each for our own individual purposes.
 For example, if I have only $100 in my Common Good Account, but I want to buy $200 worth of something at a participating store, then I want to put $100 more in my Common Good Account.
 Add up these amounts for all the current members and we know how many Common Good Credits are wanted (the total "demand" for Common Good Credits).